-I have a degree in physics from UNC, but I do not use technical jargon on this site if I can avoid it.
-I do my best to give information that you can rely on to make your own decisions about your cell phone.
+Even though I have a degree in physics from UNC-Chapel Hill I do not use technical jargon on this site if I can avoid it.
+I do my best to give information that you can rely on to make your own decisions about your cell phone plan.
 I hope you find it useful and valuable.

 I accept the most helpful reviews to keep the quality of the site high.
 You can tell by reading these user reviews that both positive and negative reviews are welcome as long as you really tell us why.
 Saying a plan “stinks” isn't really helpful.
 It is helpful to tell us a phone's keypad didn't last more than a couple of months, or that the speakerphone makes everyone sound like Alvin from the Chipmunks.

 I do edit some of the entries for spelling mistakes and offensive language, but I try not to change the overall opinion of the reviewer.
 Other readers can comment on the guest reviews.
 Of course, everyone expresses their own opinion.

 I do try and strip out any phone numbers or email addresses in the user reviews to try and prevent contributors from receiving unwanted or junk email.

 If you think you have anything to add such as a feedback comment or a guest review, go ahead and thanks for the contributions so far!